HealthRex/CDSS/README.md

 * Try to promote reusable components to the medinfo core application modules.

 Broad description of core application directories
+* medinfo/scripts/DevWorkshop - Assorted tutorials and screening programs to learn and practice core technical skills.
 * medinfo/analysis - General purpose analysis and data manipulation modules, not specific to any type of project.
 For example, serially calculating t-tests, list rank similarity measures, ROC plots, precision-recall curves, SQL-like manipulation functions for CSV / TSV files.
 * medinfo/common - General purpose computing utilities, such as calculating different 2x2 contingency stats, adding progress trackers to long processes.
 * medinfo/cpoe - More project specific applications related to Computerized Physician Order Entry projects, implementing different approaches to clinical order recommendations and evaluating/analyzing them with different experiments on historical data.
 Application code for clinical case simulations for users to interact with.